mvestola/helsinki-testbed2-android/DEVELOPMENT.md

 You need to have the following software installed:

 * Gradle
-* Android SDK (API level 23)
+* Android SDK (API level 27)
 * Git
 * Android Studio

-Preferred operating system is Ubuntu/Kubuntu.
+Preferred operating system is Ubuntu.

 Android frameworks used